Kamesuta/BungeePteroPower/README.md

 - `pterodactyl`: Configure settings for Pterodactyl, including URL and API key.
     - `url`: Set the URL of your Pterodactyl panel.
 (Example: https://panel.example.com/)
         - If you are using services like Cloudflare Tunnel, ensure proper bypass settings for IP-based communication.
-    - `apikey`: Set the client API key for Pterodactyl.
+    - `apiKey`: Set the client API key for Pterodactyl.
         - It begins with `ptlc_`.
         - Client API keys for Pterodactyl can be found in the "API Credentials" tab on the account page.